ColeJam13/NotaPOS/README.md

 #NotaPOS

 **NotaPOS**
-- Designed to be a no-frills Point of Sales system that prioritizes the work-flow of the people on the floor and recognize pain points not addressed in other systems.
+- Designed to be a no-frills Point of Sale system that prioritizes the work-flow of the people on the floor and recognize pain points not addressed in other systems.

 **Phase 1 In Progress:**